SAP-samples/codejam-cap-llm/exercises/05-create-vector-embeddings/README.md

     const embeddings = await AIHelper.createVectorEmbeddings();
     const embeddingEntries = await DBUtils.createEmbeddingEntries(embeddings);
     await DBUtils.insertVectorEmbeddings(embeddingEntries);

+    return {
+      count: embeddingEntries.length,
+      chunks: embeddingEntries.length,
-    return 'Vector embeddings created and stored in database';
+      message: 'Vector embeddings created and stored in database' };
   });

-  this.on('deleteVectorEmbeddings', async () => {
+  this.on('deleteAll', 'DocumentChunk', async (req) => {
-    return await DBUtils.deleteVectorEmbeddings();
+    const result = await DBUtils.deleteVectorEmbeddings();

+    return {
+      success: true,
+      message: result
+    };
   });
 }
 ```

-This code won't execute as of now, because the corresponding functions are not defined nor implemented in the AIHelper and DBUtils.
+This code won't execute as of now, because the corresponding functions are not defined nor implemented in the `AIHelper` and `DBUtils`.
 You will do this now.

 👉 Open the `ai-helper.js` file from the `srv/helper` folder.